 1. Select the Correct Pricing Tool

-There are many different approaches to pricing research, and many of them are ineffective.
+There are many different approaches to using pricing research for generating positive ROI, and many of them are ineffective.
 The following Table summarizes our view of “The Good, the Bad, and the Ugly” when it comes to collecting data.

 2. Only Do Quantitative Pricing Research When You Can Effectively Recreate the Buying Experience/Process

 The design must be realistic and consistent with the buyer’s actual buying process.
 If you ask someone to engage in a simulated purchasing exercise and you don’t re-create the experience to actually reflect how he or she buys, then you can almost be certain that the results will be misleading.
 For example, we recently conducted research in the denim category.
 We realized that an online study would not work because, to fully understand the product’s value, people had to touch/feel the product, and even try it on if they wanted to.
 However, in other consumer categories, touch and feel are less important.
 Take, for example, credit-card selection.
 Brand, rewards, security, interest rate, etc., are all attributes that can be effectively assessed over the Web.

 Assuming the research can be designed in a way that is likely to yield accurate results, the next step is to ensure that it has, in fact, done so.
 That’s why quality assurance is critical with pricing research.